There is a strong case to be made that Discord is among the best VoIP apps on Windows, Android, Linux, iOS, and Mac, if not the best.

 Discord was originally intended as a completely free communication platform for any audience.
 It has continued to be that throughout its existence, with a large emphasis on gamers for many years.
 It remains free, user-friendly, and rich with features.

-It’s fair to say that Discord’s development team has delivered on every aspect.
+It’s fair to say that Discord’s development team has fulfilled every aspect.

 Today, an enormous number of people use the platform daily, with many communities and businesses relying on it.

-Discord claims an active user base of more than 250 million people, making it one of the world’s most widely used applications.
+Discord claims an engaged user base of more than 250 million people, making it one of the world’s most widely used applications.

 How can the company capitalize on all those users if everybody can use it for free?